tcmetzger/pypresseportal/docs/getting_started.rst

 PyPresseportal requires a valid API key from `presseportal.de <https://api.presseportal.de/en>`_.
 You can request an API key on this website: `<https://api.presseportal.de/en>`_.
-This website is also where you can find general information on the API as well as the API's Terms.
+This website is also where you can find general information on the API, as well as the API's Terms.

 2. Initializing the API
 -----------------------